 It's time for Google to wake from its slumber, to amp up the volume on information security and make the net safer for us all.

 I call on Google to update Microsoft's vision with its own initiative, let's call it "Trustworthy Cloud".

 This isn't an engineering task - a task Google with its likely genius-level median IQ is more than up to - as much as it is one of recrafting the culture of the organisation to put security first in everything it does.

-Google needs to understand that information security must be built in at the outset of every project and is integral to its long-term success, that of their customers and partners and our path to the cloud.
+Google needs to understand that information security must be built in at the outset of every project and is integral to its long-term success, that of their customers and partners and our way to the cloud.